geofabrik/sendfile_osm_oauth_protector/doc/client.md

 ```

 ## Which changes are necessary to your existing toolchain?
+How do I call Wget or Curl?

 * You must provide a valid cookie for each request.
 * You can check if your cookie is valid using the